Please enter your name, email and zip code below to sign up!

 - adopt a complete family.

 Some companies, families and even individuals, generously 'Adopt-a-Family', taking on all the children in one household and the adults too.
-To register your interest in this program, please complete this Contact page and we will reach out to you!

-- Why we do it?
 In 1891, Salvation Army Captain Joseph McFee set out to serve a Christmas dinner to San Francisco’s hungry.

 "Keep the Pot Boiling."